The return of Le'Veon Bell helped. And the Pittsburgh Steelers did make it a game after falling behind 17 points in the fourth quarter.

 Simply put, they have not had a game this season where the offense, defense and special teams all have played well together.
 Sunday was a shocking breakdown on defense, coupled with bad protection of Roethlisberger.

-The Steelers could not pressure or affect Vikings backup quarterback Matt Cassell, who completed 16-of-25 for 248 yards and two TDs.
+The fact that the Steelers could not pressure or affect Vikings backup quarterback Matt Cassell, who completed 16-of-25 for 248 yards and two TDs.
 Cassel's 123.4 QB rating was the seventh-highest in his career in 63 career starts, and his best mark in a game since 2011 with the Kansas City Chiefs.

 The Steelers now will have a long, painful bye week to think about what to do next.
-Fire offensive coordinator Todd Haley?
+Fire Todd Haley?
 He's not out there, whiffing on blocks.
 Move on from Roethlisberger after this year?
 He was out there dealing most of the day, when he had time.
 Ask Dick LeBeau to retire gracefully?
 His defense hasn't been the problem until Sunday's breakdowns.

 It's maddening and shocking, but the Steelers must find solutions over the next two weeks, or they are heading for a top-10, and maybe a top-five, draft pick.